jaywink/socialhome/docs/installation/ubuntu.rst

 Ubuntu (14.04)
 --------------

+**NOTE!
+Here be dragons!
+This guide is outdated!
+Please use the Docker installation guide!**

 This guide is very opinionated and experienced sysadmins will most likely want to do things differently.
 This guide will give you a Socialhome production install on uWSGI using an Apache2 web server.

 Supported versions